My name is Roger Burnley, and on this page I'm going to show you how to sing better... much better than you're able to sing right now.

 So if you are at the beginning of your journey, or you feel like you’ve hit a wall in your development, here’s an idea I’d like you to think about.

 Try to suspend your disbelief.
 In other words, push away that little voice that says, “you can’t do it”.
 And instead, realise that you can become a very good singer as long as you’re willing to work at it.
+You could even become a professional singer.

 Don’t base your idea of your potential on what you're currently hearing.
 Understand that you have a great amount of potential that’s currently untapped.